scubabot/husky_pose_collect/README.md

 ```
 - This command publishes dummy pose data at a rate of one message per second, allowing you to verify that your node records the data correctly.

+### Testing wireless interface
+- Use the dummy_publisher.py file to test the network and see if the wireless connection between nodes is working.